Grey-headed woodpecker: Food and feeding

 The grey-headed woodpecker is a somewhat less specialised ant hunter than the European green woodpecker.
 In its foraging strategy it is intermediate between many Dendrocopos species on the one hand, and the often ant-specific members of the genus Picus.
 This reduced ant specialisation of the grey-headed woodpecker allows it to be sympatric with European green woodpeckers and even to breed at about 100 metres from them.

 Nonetheless, ants and their immatures make up the great bulk of the grey-headed woodpecker's diet, particularly in spring and summer.
 Wood ants of the genus Formica as well as members of Lasius and Myrmicinae such as Myrmica spp. predominate, and with termites, may make up 90% of the diet.
 Besides those, caterpillars, crickets, bark and wood beetle larvae, flies, spiders and lice are part of the diet.
-In late autumn and early winter, grey-headed woodpeckers switch to including significant amounts of vegetable matter, such as berries and other fruits, in their diets on a regular basis.
+In late autumn and early winter, grey-headed woodpeckers switch to including significant amounts of vegetable matter, such as berries and other fruit, in their diets on a regular basis.